South Carolina Freedom Caucus

-The South Carolina Freedom Caucus is a legislative caucus in the South Carolina General Assembly that promotes ultra-conservative policies, such as steep spending reductions and the promotion of a social agenda critical of transgender health care, abortion, and LGBT+ initiatives.
+The South Carolina Freedom Caucus is a legislative caucus in the South Carolina General Assembly that promotes conservative policies, such as steep spending reductions and a social agenda critical of transgender health care, abortion, and LGBT+ initiatives.
 It is affiliated with the State Freedom Caucus Network.
-Its members all belong to the Republican Party.
+Its members all belong to the Republican Party, and are considered to be the most conservative bloc in the Assembly.

 The Caucus has been accused of performative, obstructionist tactics, while supporters argue the Caucus is advancing conservative policies that have been ignored by the state's traditional conservatives.

 History

 The Freedom Caucus was created in April 2022.
 As an initiative of the Conservative Partnership Institute, the State Freedom Caucus Network supported the creation of the South Carolina Freedom Caucus.
 Former U.S. Senator from South Carolina and Chairman of CPI, Jim DeMint, supported the effort.
 Andrew Roth, President of the State Freedom Caucus Network, said that Columbia (the state's capital city) "has a swamp" and that only a state Freedom Caucus could bring about conservative policies.
+It was the first caucus established by the Network.

-In the primary elections leading up to the 2024 State House election, all Freedom Caucus members kept their seat, while others gained the party's nomination by defeating Republicans of the traditional House Republican Caucus, such as former Assistant Majority Leader Jay West.
+In the primary elections leading up to the 2024 State House election, all Freedom Caucus members kept their seats, while others gained the party's nomination by defeating Republicans from the traditional House Republican Caucus, such as former Assistant Majority Leader Jay West.
 This primary was noted for the "aggressive" and "antagonistic" campaign materials sent to voters by both factions of the state Republican Party: the Freedom Caucus and the more moderate House Republican Caucus.

-After the founding Chairman, Adam Morgan, declined to seek re-election in 2024, Jordan Pace assumed the position in July 2024.
+After the founding chairman, Adam Morgan, declined to seek re-election in 2024, Jordan Pace assumed the position in July 2024.